 Irrigation water revenue is at 46%72 of billable amount.
 Irrigation water is poorly metered, and billing is at best described as "ad-hoc".
 The large irrigation schemes have established water user associations (WUAs) and irrigation boards (IRBs), who assist the DWS with operation and maintenance of water distribution to irrigable farm areas and selected towns and industries located along the canals.
 Currently, 47 of the 240 WUAs are also assisting the DWS with revenue collection through signed "billing agent agreements".
 The balance represents many small irrigation schemes, which are not efficiently metered and billed, partly due to the small-scale farming and low economic base that they represent.
 Currently, irrigation revenue is about R1,2 billion per annum representing about 46% of the billable amount of R2,6 billion at current subsidized irrigation tariffs.
 The WUAs collect the tariffs based on the list of irrigated areas (hectares) and the volume of water allocated per hectare during the growing season.
 The Water Accounting Software (WAS) was developed by the WRC to improve water distribution efficiency through the canal networks in accordance with scheduled water requests from farmers.
-It improves the monitoring of irrigated water use.
+It improves the monitoring of irrigation water use and can support the DWS accounting, billing and revenue collection of the irrigated water use.